Flames of War: Gameplay

-Gameplay takes place over a series of turns, with players alternating movement, shooting and close assault.
-This simple sequence of play, often called "I-Go, You-go", helps people who are unfamiliar with wargames or who are familiar with other games with a similar structure to quickly learn the rules.
+The gameplay takes place over a series of turns, with players alternating movement, shooting, and close assault.
 The game is optimized for two players, although it can be played by a larger number of players playing against each other or grouped in teams.

-Play revolves around company-level tactics, with each stand or element representing an infantry fireteam (half-squad/section), an artillery piece and its crew, or a single vehicle (such as a tank, jeep, or armoured car).
+The play revolves around company-level tactics, with each stand or element representing an infantry fireteam (half-squad/section), an artillery piece and its crew, or a single vehicle (such as a tank, jeep, or armored car).
 Air support is also available, in the form of fighter bombers (such as the Hawker Hurricane) and ground attack aircraft (such as the Ilyushin Il-2 "Shturmovik"), with aircraft generally being represented by 1:144 scale models.

 The main rulebook has scenarios that players can use for their games, with all of these scenarios centered on capturing objectives.
 Additional army sourcebooks contain further scenarios, usually centered on historical events relevant to that particular book.
-Game play utilizes six-sided dice to pass various skill tests used to shoot at enemies or pass motivation based tests.
+Game play utilizes six-sided dice to pass various skill tests used to shoot at enemies or pass motivation-based tests.
 Movement distances and weapon ranges are provided in both inches and centimeters and are usually measured with tape measures or other measuring aides.
-Tokens are used to indicate pinned down troops, bogged down vehicles etc.
+Tokens are used to indicate pinned-down troops, bogged down vehicles, etc.

 Current army sourcebooks are based on particular campaigns and include army lists for the German forces (such as Afrika Korps, Waffen SS and Luftwaffe ground troops), the U.S. Army (including Rangers and Airborne units), the armies of United Kingdom and Commonwealth (India, Australia, Canada, South Africa, and New Zealand), the Red Army of the Soviet Union, (including the Soviet 8ya Gvardeyskiy Strelkovy Korpus), the Italian army (including elite Bersaglieri and Paracadutisti, regular Fucilieri, and fascist Blackshirts paramilitaries), as well as nations that played as smaller role such as the Polish, Hungarians, Finnish, Romanians, as well as the Japanese and United States Marines for the Pacific Theatre campaign.

-Flames of War provides players who are interested in World War II wargaming but lack an in-depth knowledge of the period with a “one stop shop”.
-The rulebook and sourcebooks provide the rules of the game, scenarios to play, background material on historical forces and battles and guides to organizing, assembling, and painting miniature armies.

 Rules and sourcebooks

-Battlefront divides World War II into three periods.
-Early-war (1939–41), mid-war (1942–43) and late-war (1944–45).
+Battlefront divides World War II into three periods: early-war (1939–41), mid-war (1942–43) and late-war (1944–45).
 Each period has its own point values aimed at recreating actual battle situations that would have occurred during the respective time periods.
 Sourcebooks are compiled to represent forces from one of the time periods, some only cover specific battles (Blood, Guts, and Glory, Devil's Charge, etc.) while other books cover broad campaigns with lists that span multiple years (North Africa, Eastern Front, etc.).